University Records Retention Schedules

 Electronic communications are methods of sending or receiving information, not types of records.
 Electronic communication methods include, but are not limited to: e-mail, instant messaging, social networking, and text messaging.
 Information generated or received on an electronic communication system needs to be managed according to the informational content of the message.
 Electronic communications messages that are public records must be identified, scheduled, and retained.
 (See BPPM 90.03.)

-Department*Retain in accordance with the records series that is applicable to the informational content
+Retention and Disposition: Retain in accordance with the records series that is applicable to the informational content of the message.

 Electronic Documents Used To Create Signed Paper Records